togrul2/togrul2/README.md

 - 👋 Hi, I’m @togrul2
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning how to create sites front-end part with HTML, CSS and JS
+- I'm practicing python and its different frameworks and libraries

 <!---
 togrul2/togrul2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.